Hadeel-Salah/react-redux-website/README.md

 # React-Redux-website
-Movienass is aMovie website created using React and Redux.
+Movienass is a Movie website created using React and Redux.